rustlatam/website-2020/README.md

-Website of the Rust LATAM 2020
+Website of the Rust Latam 2020

 -----
 # Theme forked from: [Grayscale](https://github.com/jeromelachaud/grayscale-theme/)